mpiech/rhoda-test-clojure/README.md

 Small Clojure sample app to experiment with RHODA (Red Hat OpenShift Database Access)

-(This is a work in progress; there's not yet enough explanation of the data structure and/or sample data provided here yet to get you a fully running app, but you can at least see what the code looks like.)
+(This is a work in progress; there's not yet enough explanation of the data structure and/or sample data provided here to get you a fully running app, but you can at least see what the code looks like.)

 ## Running on OpenShift